Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 Hypospadias repair is surgery to repair your child's urethra or curved penis.
-Your child may need this surgery if he has trouble urinating or leaks urine.

 The week before your child's surgery: